handsontable/hyperformula/docs/guide/supported-browsers.md

 running unit tests, we focus on two factors that are crucial for all
 users: performance and accuracy of calculations.

-## Testing compatibility

-Tests are run in BrowserStack as well as on a limited number of physical devices.
-Access to physical machines gives us an opportunity to measure GPU acceleration, which can't be done in a cloud testing platform that is based on virtual machines.

 ## List of supported browsers

 | Desktop Browsers | Mobile Browsers |